 [For a while I was toying with the idea of reviewing Alec Gurney Melross’ Thirteen Strange Tales (1983), which I had acquired by chance last year in a bookshop in Wigtown.
 Yet aside from noting that these brief, quirky stories function largely in the same way that A J Alan’s do, any commentary upon them is limited to uncomplicated admiration.
 It would have been nice to have published selections from Thirteen Strange Tales on Tychy, as I have previously done with Alan’s own stories, but they were written and broadcast too recently to factor out the copyright laws.
 So I have decided finally to rewrite one of Melross’ stories, portraying its events in my own colours and brushstrokes.
 My ending differs significantly from his.
 You can buy the original here and see how the two versions compare, as well as enjoying Melross’ other twelve strange tales.]

-A faraway dawn, as colourless as concrete, was now perceptible over Edinburgh, but the city remained in that interval of unearthly stillness which occurs between the closing of the last nightclubs and the scrambling of the first delivery vans.
+A faraway dawn, as colourless as concrete, was now perceptible over Edinburgh, but the city remained in that interval of unearthly stillness that occurs between the closing of the last nightclubs and the scrambling of the first delivery vans.
 John Kirkup was on his way from his apartment on Leith Walk to the nail bar on George Street which he had to open up this morning.
 It was so hushed in the vastness of York Place that his footsteps sounded like whispers.

 A less intrepid man would have stuck to York Place, but John had opted to take the short cut through Multrees Walk.
 Even at noon there is something indelibly desolate and spooky about this luxury shopping plaza.
 The Walk is as narrow and featureless as a school corridor, and swept bare of every living thing apart from two spindly silver birches which look oddly like bollards, standing bolt upright in their scuffed containers.
 It always appears as if everybody passing through has subliminally agreed upon twice as brisk a pace as normal, and that it is an error to slow down.